Andrew8667/ZFIT/README.md

 ## Introduction / Summary

 **ZFIT** is a full-stack mobile fitness app designed to help users reach their fitness goals.

 The frontend is built with **React Native** and **TypeScript**, while the backend is powered by **Supabase** and a custom **Python/Flask API** integrated with **Pandas** for workout data processing and analytics.

-I created this app to solve a common frustration with existing fitness apps: many lock essential features—like workout logging and progress tracking—behind paywalls, and often lack the functionality users actually need.
+I created this app to solve a common frustration with existing fitness apps: many lack essential features, like workout logging and progress tracking, behind paywalls.
+They also often lack the functionality users actually need.

 ZFIT empowers users to: Create personalized workouts, log exercises without limits, and monitor fitness progress over time with AI-driven insights